 Climate Change Adaptations

-Explore how countries are adapting to the effects of climate change.
+In this free resource, understand the difference between adaptation and mitigation and explore how eleven countries are adapting to the effects of climate change.

 With climate change becoming more severe, international organizations, national governments, nongovernmental organizations, and local communities need to find new ways to work together to prepare for, and survive, its effects.
 Many of the major policy responses to climate change fall under two categories.